planetis-m/eminim/README.md

-# Eminim — JSON deserialization macro for Nim
+# Eminim — JSON marshal module for Nim
 ## About

 This package provides the ``jsonTo`` proc and ``jsonItems`` iterator which deserializes